Diploma in Business Translation and Interpretation Skills

 DTCL001: Modern Chinese

-Applicants may apply for the following subsidies provided by SkillsFuture Singapore (SSG) for the payment of tuition fee.
+Applicants may apply for the following subsidy or credit usage provided by the Singapore Government for the payment of tuition fee.

 a) Skills Development Fund (SDF)